GIScience/gis-training-resource-center/_sources/content/GIS_AA/en_qgis_cyclone_trigger_madagascar.md

 This group includes isochrones for all warehouses, calculated for time intervals up to 24 hours.
 These layers are useful for assessing accessibility of locations in emergency response planning.

 Now we continue working with the model:
 1. Now open the QGIS Model Designer.
-The tool can be accessed under `Processing` -> `Modeler Designer`
+The tool can be accessed under `Processing` -> `Model Designer`
-2. In the upper panel click `Model` -> `Open Model` and navigate to your folder "AA_Cyclone_Monitoring_Trigger_MAD", mark the "Cyclones_EAP_MAD_Trigger.model3" file an click on `Open`.
+2. In the upper panel click `Model` -> `Open Model` and navigate to your folder "AA_Cyclone_Monitoring_Trigger_MAD/trigger_model", mark the "Cyclones_EAP_MAD_Trigger.model3" file and click on `Open`.
 The model will open and you will see yellow, white, green and grey boxes.

 | Box | Significance | Description |